Rich5252/MMTTY_XMMT_OCX_VB6_Csharp_Interop/README.md

 Project developed on VS2026 IDE with the help of Gemini & ChatGPT AI

 See /XMMTwrapper1/XMMT_OCX_VB6_C#_Interop.md for outline of issues and solutions found.

+MMTTY is the go-to ham radio RTTY application.
+Find it here http://hamsoft.ca/pages/mmtty.php.
+This program requires that MMTTY is installed and the path to the installation is currently hard-coded, so adjust that to suit.
+Also its associated XMMT.ocx needs to be registered.
+The ocx gives good access to MMTTY functionality and hence is a good vehicle for development of custom RTTY applications.